Paulo Nimer Pjota

-Paulo Nimer Pjota (born 1988) is a mixed media Brazilian artist.
+Paulo Nimer Pjota (born 1988, Sao Jose do Rio Preto, Sao Paulo) is a mixed media Brazilian artist.
 Pjota prefers to work on large surfaces.
 He uses canvas, sacks and scrap metal plates, mostly found in junkyards, as supports.

 Biography

 Paulo Nimer Pjota was born in São José do Rio Preto, Brazil in 1988.
 He studied at the University Center of Fine Arts of São Paulo earning his Bachelor of Visual Arts.
 Pjota now lives and works in São Paulo,.
 He is an artist of many mediums and prefers to work on large surfaces.